Do you have a child that has developed a foot condition? Some of the most common foot problems among children involve:

 Here is a picture of a flat footed child.
 Does the picture look familiar?
 You might have a child at home that is also flat footed.
 Do you notice how the feet are turning inwards since there is no arch to prevent the feet from collapsing?

 The first picture shows a child wearing a pair of unsupportive shoes made by Nike.
 Do you notice how the feet are still pronating and turning in?

-Now let’s take a look at a picture of the same child wearing a pair of supportive shoes made by Asics.
+Now let’s take a look at a picture of the same child wearing a pair of supportive shoes made by New Balance.
 Do you notice how the child’s feet look a lot straighter?

 The shoes are preventing the feet from collapsing and helping the child walk and run straighter.

 If your child has any of the foot conditions mentioned above, you should take a look at these articles that will provide you with a selection of the best shoes to attack these foot conditions:

 You might be asking yourself, why does my child has flat feet?
 Existing literature points towards flat footedness being hereditary or genetic.
 I always ask the parents who come with a flatfooted child to the store if there is family history of flat feet in the family.
 Over 90 percent of the parents always give affirmative answer “yes”.

 Blisters – Calluses – Corns